leadweedy/data_to_graph/README.md

 ###     RUNNING THE SCRIPT

- To begin running the script, place the 3 required files in the same folder - config.ini, data_to_graphv2.py, and the Excel file.
+ To begin running the script, place the 3 required files in the same folder:
+ - config.ini
+ - data_to_graph.py
+ - Excel file.

  Open a bash/terminal/command prompt and navigate to the folder containing the files (in some systems, you can right click inside the folder and select "open terminal here")